The Elements of An Effective Corporate Technical Training Program

 By aligning the content with specific business goals, you ensure the acquired knowledge directly translates into tangible outcomes for your organization.

 Everything that’s determined necessary for training must contribute to the ultimate business goals.
-Training goals must tie directly to project goals, which in turn must serve IT goals (for technical projects), which are there to serve the business goals.
+Training goals must be directly tied to project goals, which in turn must serve IT goals (for technical projects), which are intended to support business goals.

-If what training is trying to accomplish isn’t tied directly to a business goal, cut it.
+If the training is not directly tied to a business goal, cut it.

 Content Is Relevant

 Employees won’t be motivated or able to learn if the content isn’t relevant to their work and goals.
 Adults are highly driven when something matters to them, and they can see its point.
-Ensuring training goals tie into business goals helps to drive relevant content.
+Ensuring that training goals align with business goals helps drive relevant content.

 Relevance is the most important aspect of training.
-That means every piece of content must be directly relevant to the training goal, which, of course, relates back to the business goals.
-How relevant training is will partially determine its effectiveness.
+That means every piece of content must be directly relevant to the training goal, which, of course, relates to the business goals.
+The relevance of training will partially determine its effectiveness.

 It’s Effective